CleanMachine1/DollarSkip/README.md

 This project was a learning experience for me, since my C needs to improve!

-I am not responsible for any damage to your system! max character count in a single command is 8000! anything over may create a segmentation fault!
+__I am not responsible for any damage to your system!__
+Max character count in a single command is 8000!
+Anything over may create a segmentation fault!

-in no event shall the
+In no event shall:
-authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
+The authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 (MIT license)